SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tickets: Book your tickets

-The only difference is that the Gold and Blue Fleet provides their narration over loudspeakers on the boat while Red and White Fleet hands out individual headsets.
+The only difference is that the Blue & Gold Fleet provides their narration over loudspeakers on the boat while Red & White Fleet hands out individual headsets.

 One benefit to the headsets with Red and White is that they offer narration in several languages, so this is something to consider if English is your second language.